|How compiled||Based on third party data|

 How the output is created

 Baby name statistics are derived from final annual births registration data.
-They represent all live births occurring in England and Wales in the specific calendar year, but include a very small number of late registrations from the previous year.
+They represent all live births occurring in England and Wales in the specific calendar year and include a very small number of late registrations from the previous year.
 The statistics are based on the exact spelling of the name given on the birth certificate.
 However, some data cleaning is conducted to ensure names are accurately processed.
 The compilation of these statistics has been automated as much as possible to ensure efficiency and accuracy but maintain timely releases.Back to table of contents

 Assessment of user needs and perceptions